 \section{Summary}

 We have studied the neutron capture cascades, and consequently, the production of neutron-rich isotopes taking place in single-component targets being irradiated by a laser-driven (pulsed) neutron source.
 Specifically, we have considered a rectangular target, and investigated the effects of the neutron irradiation for a variety of different target seed nuclides.
-These seed nuclides have been taken from the recent ENDF-B-VIII.0 neutron sublibrary \citep{ENDFBVIII0}, where we have chosen the heaviest sufficiently-long-lived isotope ($T_{1/2}> 1$ h) per element.
+These seed nuclides have been taken from the recent ENDF-B-VIII.0 neutron sublibrary \cite{ENDFBVIII0}, where we have chosen the heaviest sufficiently-long-lived isotope ($T_{1/2}> 1$ h) per element.
 In this way a total of $95$ different seed nuclides from $^7_3$Li to $^{255}_{100}$Fm have been studied.
-We have presented a theoretical approach describing the production of neutron-enriched isotopes, accounting for the successive radiative neutron capture process, the damping of the incident neutron beam, the loss of target nuclei by transmutation and radioactive decay of the nuclei, and the effect of multiple neutron pulses.
+Our calculations involve the successive radiative neutron capture process, the damping of the incident neutron beam, the loss of target nuclei by transmutation and radioactive decay of the nuclei, and the effect of multiple neutron pulses.
 Our calculations show that, even with a single neutron pulse of $10^{12}$ neutrons per pulse, observing $2$ successive neutron capture events is possible.
 Furthermore, our results for the scenario of $10^4$ neutron pulses, provided by a laser-driven neutron source delivering $10^{12}$ neutrons per pulse at a repetition rate of $1$ Hz, show the possibility of observing up to $4$ successive neutron capture events leading to the production of neutron-rich isotopes with $4$ more neutrons than the original seed nuclide.
-Such intense laser-driven neutron beams with a high repetition rate are expected to be achievable in the Petawatt-class laser facilities, such as ELI facilities \citep{NegoitaRRP2016, ELIweb2020}, available in the near future.
-With the neutron beams with less intensity or smaller repetition rate currently available \citep{nsrcrit, PomerantzPRL2014, HigginsonPRL2015, nsrcwu, PomerantzELIS2015}, up to $3$ successive neutron capture events, leading to neutron-rich isotopes with $3$ more neutrons than the original seed nuclide, are expected.
+Such intense laser-driven neutron beams with a high repetition rate are expected to be achievable in the Petawatt-class laser facilities, such as ELI facilities \cite{NegoitaRRP2016, ELIweb2020}, available in the near future.
+With the neutron beams with less intensity or smaller repetition rate currently available \cite{nsrcrit, PomerantzPRL2014, HigginsonPRL2015, nsrcwu, PomerantzELIS2015}, up to $3$ successive neutron capture events, leading to neutron-rich isotopes with $3$ more neutrons than the original seed nuclide, are expected.